FirelightWP/easy-fancybox/readme.txt

 == Changelog ==

 = 1.5.7 =
-* Pro extension link update
+* FIX: Pro extension link update
+* NEW: WebP support and class='image' to force image media type
+TODO: optional disable for small sceen sizes
 TODO: make IE8- css rules optional
 TODO: move all script to footer and make that optional to for theme compat
 TODO: make jQuery inclusion optional